 On the menu, you’ll find items such as chicharrones, croquetas de jamón, patatas bravas, as well as more pricey ibérico ham.
 Just a heads up though, tapas are more expensive in Dublin than in Spain.
 You can pay upwards of €6 to 10 for a single tapas dish here.
 The food is delectable, however, so you won’t feel too bad parting with your cash.

 €€ | Japanese Restaurant | Dine-in | Contemporary | Ormond Quay Lower

-Apart from the excellent sushi selection of nigiri, norimaki, sashimi… There’s also a menu packed with noodle and rice based dishes.
-A personal favorite are the kimchi oysters and the off-menu espresso martinis.
+Apart from the excellent sushi selection of nigiri, norimaki, and sashimi, there’s also a menu packed with noodle and rice-based dishes.
+Personal favorites are the kimchi oysters and the off-menu espresso martinis.

 Sophie’s Rooftop Bar at The Dean Hotel

 €€€ | Restaurant and Cocktail Bar | Outdoor Seating | Harcourt Street

 The appeal of Sophie’s rooftop is undoubtedly the panoramic views across Dublin’s South city.
 You take a lift to the rooftop, which is easily accessible by wheelchair (but perhaps not ideal for those who don’t like using a lift).
 There are about five flights of stairs in the event of that.

 Once you reach the summit, it would be rude not to reward yourself with one of their specialty cocktails, such as the “Mad Ting,” a rum-infused drink with passion fruit and grapefruit.
 Food-wise, a top pick is the confit duck leg.
 After dinner, you can have a nightcap on the terrace and watch the city lights.
 Booking in advance is recommended.

 Luncheonette at NCAD